ljunggren/boozang-docs/README.md

 ###### The Javascript action

 Boozang also allows you to execute Javascript directly in the application.
-This can be very useful when trying to do more advanced things that aren't covered by the set of actions Boozang has out-of-the-box.
+This can be very useful when trying to do more advanced things that aren't covered by the set of actions Boozang has out of the box.

 ###### Reference Data

-When writing Javascript there are some particularities in Boozang that need to be respected.
+When writing Javascript, there are some particularities in Boozang that need to be respected.
 To access the application window, you will have to use the handle `$TW (test window)`.
-This means to be able to manipulate the application window document tree (DOM) the user needs to use `$TW.document`.
-When referencing the only document it references the Boozang tool window, not the application window.
+This means that to manipulate the application window document tree (DOM), the user needs to use `$TW.document`.
+When referencing the only document, it references the Boozang tool window, not the application window.

-In Boozang you can reference data directly in Javascript.
+In Boozang, you can reference data directly in Javascript.
 To access data, use the handles `$project`, `$module`, or `$test`, depending on what level the data was added.
 For instance, to reference a username that was added on the module level, use `$module.username`.

 ###### Function